IF NOT FOR VARINA'S LETTER

 But their tone and personal cruelty to Varina is amazing, given the supposed "academic" nature of their publication.

 They claim she lived in Washington DC as if that was horrible -- but she lived there WITH DAVIS and left when Davis left.
-They Can you imagine concocting a like lie "She lived in Washington" as an insult, when she lived there with Davis!

-Actually Varina was HOT.
+Actually Varina was HOT when young

 Varina was young, shapely ever so obedient.
 Exactly what Davis wanted in the bedroom and out.
+An obedient woman who every moment was devoted to him.

 Davis was twice her age.